nikolapeja6/pp_proj/README.md

 The sepcification of the MicroJava language is given in [mikrojava_1718_jan.pdf][mj] located in the `docs` folder, along with the project statement which is in [pp1-1718-jan.pdf][statement]
 (both docs are in Serbian).

-The `tests` folder contains some examples of a program written in MicroJava that can be successfully compiled and executed.
+The `tests` folder contains some examples of a programs written in MicroJava that can be successfully compiled and executed.

 [pp]: http://ir4pp1.etf.rs/
 [school]: https://www.etf.bg.ac.rs/